 As your child progresses to the next level, he or she needs to be prepared to meet the demands and rigour of a more challenging syllabus.

 Do pay more attention on mastering exam techniques — from time management skills to acquiring speed and accuracy in solving exam questions.
-Overtime, this helps refine your child's knowledge and answering techniques, and gradually improve their grades.
+Overtime, this helps refine your child's knowledge and answering techniques and gradually improve his or her grades.

-Working on assessment papers all the time will not guarantee that your child actually learns and internalises how to apply the required knowledge appropriately.
+Working on assessment papers all the time cannot guarantee that your child learns and internalises how to apply the required knowledge appropriately and effectively.
 So don’t stress your child (and yourself) with the drill and grill.

-Whether it’s catching up with peers or improving your child’s score by one grade, it’s important to start early.
-Help your child prepare for school and give him or her an academic headstart for 2017.
-Our Term 1-2017 lessons begin on Wednesday, 7 December 2016.
+Whether it’s catching up with peers or improving your child’s grade, it’s important to start early.

-Registration For Our Term 1-2017 Classes Is Now Open
+Registration For Our 2019 Classes Is Now Open